dairefinn/discord-bot/README.md

 This is a bot for the Discord app which I am creating because I am bored waiting for the game "The Lord of the Rings: Return to Moria" to install :)

 I've recently started developing it again because I want to manage roles on my server.
-We have a role for every game we play and if we want to play it, we'll usually @ the role in the chat.
-I want this bot to allow people to register their own games so I don't have to do it manually.
-I also want people to be able to join and leave these roles automatically so that I also don't have to do it manually.
+We have a role for every game we play and if we want to play it, we'll usually mention the role in the chat using @.

+This bot allows me to create new roles eg "Arc raiders players" using `/registergame Arc raiders` and then anyone interested in playing can use the `/addgame` command to add themselves to the new roles or use the `/removegame` command to remove themselves from it if they no longer want to play.
+The bot also allows me to unregister games using `/unregistergame <GAME_NAME>` and this will delete the role with the name of the game.

+`/addgame`, `/removegame` and `/unregistergame` all have autocomplete suggestions which query the existing roles and suggest them to the user.
+The bot knows which roles to suggest because all the game roles end with " players" - this is just a convention I've chosen to make it easier to identify the game roles without having to use any sort of database.

 # Features